NextSDS Logo

 Instructions

 Cool down with water the containers don't get involved in fire to avoid their possible explosion.
+Use water jet only to cool down surfaces exposed to fire.
 Move undamaged containers from immediate hazard area if it can be done safely.

 Firefighter Protection